yash-sharma1/docs-site/docs/smart-chain/guides/cross-chain.md

+# Cross-Chain Support for Binance Smart Chain

+The ability ot transfer tokens cross-chain is an essential need.
+This allows users to transfer their funds from one blockchain network to another.
+Keeping the importance of cross-chain support in mind, multiple networks now have their respective "bridges" to help in easy fund transfers.
+Following is a list of bridges and exchanges that support cross-chain transfer of BSC with other tokens.

-* List of Cross-chain Apps Supporting Binance Smart Chain
+## List of Cross-chain Apps Supporting Binance Smart Chain

 | Type |  Name                                            | Website                          | Tutorial|
 | ------ | ------------------------------------- | -------------------------------- |-------------------------------- |